IIIF-Commons/biiif/README.md

     npm i biiif -g

-BIIIF is a CLI that uses your file system to generate static IIIF collections and manifests.
+BIIIF uses your file system to generate static IIIF collections and manifests.

+Use biiif-cli to run from a terminal. (work in progress)

 Note: This uses the [IIIF Presentation API v3](http://prezi3.iiif.io/api/presentation/3.0/) (currently in alpha), but is compatible with the [Universal Viewer](http://universalviewer.io) v3 (in development).